Afghanistan mourns after ambulance bomb kills more than 100

 "This murderous attack renews our resolve and that (of) our Afghan partners," Trump said in a statement.

-"The Tablian's cruelty will not prevail.
+"The Taliban's cruelty will not prevail.
 The United States is committed to a secure Afghanistan that is free from terrorists who would target Americans, our allies, and anyone who does not share their wicked ideology.
 Now, all countries should take decisive action against the Taliban and the terrorist infrastructure that supports them."

 The head of the UN mission in Afghanistan said the attack was "nothing short of an atrocity" that targeted a civilian area.